-- "This reads like a comic book/video game/fanfic" when meant as a negative criticism that dismisses entire genres and communities. - "This is too sentimental/melodramatic/tear-jerking" and other dismissals of emotion. - "You can't possibly write about this topic without first reading this classic novel on the theme" and other gatekeeping assertions.
-(Note the contrast with the very positive "I really think you would love Novel X, as it has some thematic overlap, but don't worry, it's very different from what you're doing here.") - Cutesy, impenetrable slang terms copied from spec-fic workshops and fans of the 1980s or earlier.
-The Turkey City Lexicon and its kin are easy to find online and have historical interest, but they began as abrasive in-jokes for a subset of an already insular field, and the jokes have worn thin. - "This could be a novel."
-Usually this is meant as a compliment, and it might be gladly received by an author thinking along those lines, but it also could be terror-inducing for authors who are none too confident even about short lengths.
-It also implies that novels are just expanded short stories, rather than a separate form.
-A better wording might be: "If you're considering writing more about this character/world/theme, here's an idea."
+- Irrelevant self-absorption in general: "I'm not your ideal audience, because I don't usually read this sort of thing."
+"I would have written the story this other way."
+"I don't like this character." - "This story reminds me of a long anecdote about myself."
+At various informal points this summer, classmates will bond by spontaneously swapping such stories, but generally not in the classroom. - Capitalist language that suggests the story is merely a commodity, its value set entirely by the marketplace: "This ending isn't earned."
+"This scene has no payoff."
+"You would profit by doing this." - "Show, don't tell" and other anti-exposition prejudices. - "This reads like a comic book/video game/fanfic" when meant as a negative criticism that dismisses entire genres and communities. - "This is too sentimental/melodramatic/tear-jerking" and other dismissals of emotion. - "You can't possibly write about this topic without first reading this classic novel on the theme" and other gatekeeping assertions.
+(Note the contrast with the very positive "I really think you would love Novel X, as it has some thematic overlap, but don't worry, it's very different from what you're doing here.") - "This needs to be a novel."
+Be careful about this one!
+You might mean this as a compliment, and it might be gladly received by an author thinking along those lines.
+But for an author who isn't interested in expanding a story, or who isn't so confident about the idea, it could be panic-inducing.
+It might also imply that novels are just expanded short stories, rather than a separate form.
+A better wording might be: "Are you considering writing more about this character/world/theme?
+If so, here's an idea."

+IV.
 How To Offer Expertise